-Cash and cash equivalents, restricted cash, accounts receivable, prepaid expenses and other current assets, accounts payable, short-term debt, including the current portion of long-term debt, accrued liabilities, and other current liabilities are reflected on the consolidated balance sheets at amounts that approximate fair value because of the short-term nature of these financial assets and liabilities.
+Cash and cash equivalents, accounts receivable, prepaid expenses and other current assets, accounts payable, short-term debt, including the current portion of long-term debt, accrued liabilities, and other current liabilities are reflected on the consolidated balance sheets at amounts that approximate fair value because of the short-term nature of these financial assets and liabilities.

-Private warrants and Private Placement ("PIPE") warrants are valued using a modified Black-Scholes option pricing model ("OPM"), which is considered to be a Level 3 fair value measurement.
-See Note N-Warrants for information on the Level 3 inputs used to value the private warrants and PIPE warrants.
+Private warrants, Private Placement ("PIPE") warrants, and warrants issued under the registered direct offering ("RDO warrants") are valued using a modified Black-Scholes option pricing model ("OPM"), which is considered to be a Level 3 fair value measurement.
+See Note O-Warrants for information on the Level 3 inputs used to value the private warrants and PIPE warrants.